lifemikey/objectstorage-swift/FAQ.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-05-18"
+lastupdated: "2018-07-03"

 ---
 {:new_window: target="_blank"}
 {:note: .deprecated}
-{:shortdesc: .shortdesc}

 # {{site.data.keyword.cloud_notm}} {{site.data.keyword.objectstorageshort}} OpenStack Swift - Frequently Asked Questions

 ## What Are the {{site.data.keyword.objectstorageshort}} Authentication Endpoints on the Public and Private Networks?

 The authentication endpoints for {{site.data.keyword.objectstorageshort}} are cluster-specific.
 Use the public or private network endpoint that corresponds to the desired cluster.
-Endpoints are as follows:
+Endpoints are as follows.

 <table>
 <caption style="caption-side:bottom;">Table 1. shows the available endpoints for the {{site.data.keyword.objectstorageshort}} Swift API</caption>